-The purpose of this section is to demonstrate performance of the Distributed and Asynchronous Surrogate Lagrangian Relaxation (DA-SLR) method.
+The purpose of this section is to demonstrate performance of the new method.
 In Example 1, a small integer linear problem is considered to demonstrate that the Lyapunov function approaches zero fast.
-In Example 2, a generalized assignment problem with 20 machines and 1600 jobs is considered to demonstrate capability of DA-SLR to solve largescale optimization problems fast with near-optimal performance.
-Because of difficulties associated with other methods as reviewed in Literature Review, subsection II.B and space limitations, comparison of DA-SLR is performed against its sequential version - SLR [23] only, which, in turn, has been shown to outperform other previous coordination methods in [24].
-The DA-SLR method is implemented using IBM ILOG CPLEX Optimization Studio Version: 12.7.1.0 on a PC with 3.10GHz Intel(R) Xeon(R) CPU and 32G RAM.
+In Example 2, a generalized assignment problem with 20 machines and 1600 jobs is considered to demonstrate capability of DA-SLR to solve large-scale optimization problems fast with near-optimal performance.
+Because of difficulties associated with other methods as reviewed in subsection II.B of Literature Review, comparison of DA-SLR is performed against its sequential version - SLR [23], which, in turn, has been shown to outperform other previous coordination methods in [24] such as ADMM.
+Moreover, another variation of SLR - distributed and synchronous SLR (DS-DLR) is used for further comparison.
+The new method is implemented using IBM ILOG CPLEX

+Optimization Studio Version: 12.7.1.0 on a PC with 3.10GHz Intel(R) Xeon(R) CPU and 32G RAM.